GabrieleGroppo/kubepattern-doc/docs/contributing.md

 title: Contributions
 slug: /contributing
 ---
-# 🚀 Contributions are welcome!
+# Contributions

-We're thrilled you're interested in contributing to KubePattern!
 As an open-source project, we thrive on community support, and every contribution, big or small, is highly valued.
 Whether you're a developer, a Kubernetes architect, or just a documentation enthusiast, there are many ways to get involved.

 ---

-### How You Can Help
+### How You Can Help ❤️

 You don't have to be a Java expert to make a significant impact.
 Here are some of the best ways to contribute: